 (Seriously, if you are pregnant or breastfeeding, this is a great app to download.
 It’s free, and I don’t anything for sending you to the app.
 I just want people to know how to get solid info on drug transfer through breastmilk.)

 So I looked up Zoloft on the app.
 And because I’m an exposure science nerd (I have a PhD in chemistry/exposure science), I went back to the scientific journal articles to get the nitty-gritty on the research.

 It turns out that yes, SSRIs, including Zoloft, transfer through breastmilk.
 Once you consider the concentration of the drug in milk, the amount of milk a nursling drinks in a day, and the size of the baby, it turns out that your baby takes in less than 1% of the dose that you get from your antidepressant.

 With my background, I know that even small doses of drugs or other chemicals can have a big impact on babies, so this did concern me.
-At the same time, breastfeeding is really important to me personally, so weaning just to start a drug was a deal-breaker for me.
+Plus, breastfeeding is really important to me personally, so weaning just to start a drug was a deal-breaker for me.
 I had to decide.

 As I continued to do (even) more research, two other facts convinced me that even with this risk, it would be better for me and my kids for me to take Zoloft while breastfeeding.

 There’s no indication of long term effects on children caused by the combination of Zoloft and breastfeeding.